 Thai green curry paste, a simple and quick fragrant curry paste that will make an authentic base for a Thai green curry recipe.
 With easy to source Asian ingredients and no need for a pestle and mortar.

 Homemade Thai Green Curry Paste

 Any Thai green curry recipe will call for Thai green paste, whether thats your own homemade paste or a jar of paste grabbed off the shelf in Tesco.
 Theres nothing wrong with the latter – the opposite is true.
 Sometimes a jar of paste and a packet of microwave rice are just the ticket on a busy weekday night.
 I even don’t mind going for a Pad Thai meal kit if I’m super busy and its getting late.
 That said, if I have the time and where-with-all to get out my blender and chop up a few Asian ingredients, then I most certainly will.

 If we’re talking Thai green curry and its a weekend, then I just have to have it with my own homemade Thai green curry paste.
+The same is true if its a Thai red, if theres time then I definitely want to be whipping up a Thai red paste or even better finding a pre-prepared paste in the freezer!
 Not only does it taste amazing but the fragrant aromas that fill the kitchen are just too good to miss.
 And I do think theres nothing better than spending time in the kitchen on a Saturday – with a glass of vino of course!

 How much paste goes in a Thai green curry?